 Workfare programmes, which provide income support in the form of employment on local public works, are popular throughout the developing world.
 According to a recent World Bank report, they are implemented in 94 countries (World Bank, 2015).
-The largest of all, India’s Mahatma Gandhi National Rural Employment Guarantee (MNREGA), provided employment to 51 million households in 2016.
+The largest of all, India’s Mahatma Gandhi National Rural Employment Guarantee (MGNREGA), provided employment to 51 million households in 2016.
 Governments might choose to implement workfare rather than or in complement to welfare programmes (for example, cash transfers, pensions, health insurance) for a number of reasons.

 A well-known argument in favour of workfare programmes is that they are ‘self-targeted’.
 Requiring beneficiaries to do manual work on public projects imposes an ordeal on potential beneficiaries, which deters the rich from claiming benefits and the poor from relying too much on them.
 Besley and Coate (1992) argue that workfare is preferable to welfare if the government cannot observe people’s poverty directly and if it cares more about poverty alleviation than about total welfare.
-The evidence shows that MNREGA is indeed targeted towards the poor (Dutta et al. 2012).
+The evidence shows that MGNREGA is indeed targeted towards the poor (Dutta et al. 2012).

-In my research on MNREGA (co-authored with John Papp), I have explored another special feature of workfare programmes, which is their impact on the private sector and labour markets.
+In my research on MGNREGA (co-authored with John Papp), I have explored another special feature of workfare programmes, which is their impact on the private sector and labour markets.
 Because they hire workers on public works projects, these programmes reduce the labour supply available for private sector work.
 They may hence crowd out private employment and/or increase wages.
-These effects are often ignored, because workfare programmes tend to target workers with few employment opportunities, for example, MNREGA targets rural workers during the agricultural off-season.
+These effects are often ignored, because workfare programmes tend to target workers with few employment opportunities, for example, MGNREGA targets rural workers during the agricultural off-season.

 1) Rural wages